 While futures make up the bulk of the betting markets in golf in predicting who will win a tournament, other popular bets include which player will win a round and player match-ups.
-They’re all essentially moneyline odds and with big fields in golf, the odds and potential returns can be big.
+They’re all essentially moneyline odds, and with big fields in the sport, the odds and potential returns from the top golf betting apps can be big.

 How each NY sportsbook approaches moneyline markets and the odds that they offer can vary quite widely.
 It’s always wise to shop the lines for straight-up bets to squeeze as much value as possible from them.
 Here are the best NY sports betting sites for moneylines:

-FanDuel is one of the easiest sportsbooks to use for casual or advanced bettors.
-Placing moneyline bets is a breeze and FanDuel has useful tools to enable you to place more than one moneyline bet at a time.
+BetMGM is one of the easiest sportsbooks to use for casual or advanced bettors.
+Placing moneyline bets is a breeze and BetMGM has useful tools to enable you to place more than one moneyline bet at a time.

 Caesars can offer dozens of boosted moneylines every day when there’s a packed fixture list of big games.
-Their Super Odds Boosts promos are often outstanding.
+When available, their Super Odds Boosts promos are often outstanding.